 Let’s begin by establishing what feedback is and what it isn’t.
-Many times when we provide comments for students, we believe we have provided them with feedback.
-Telling a student they are doing a great job so far or that they earned an 89% is not feedback.
+Often, when we provide comments for students, we believe we have provided them with feedback.
+However, telling a student that they are doing a great job so far, or that they earned an 89% is not feedback.
 Feedback is defined as information provided to learners regarding their performance toward specific goals.
-Feedback is not evaluative or judgmental; it is neutral and it reduces the gap between what learners currently understand and what they need to understand.
+It is not evaluative or judgmental; it is neutral and it reduces the gap between what learners currently understand and what they need to understand.

-Feedback can be delivered in a number of ways including conversations that take place in real time.
-It can also be captured as a voice or video recording and then shared with the recipient.
-Feedback that is impactful does not always have to be from teachers.
-In fact, peer feedback can have an enormous positive effect on learning, although it takes time to help students learn how to give proper feedback.
+Feedback can be delivered in a number of ways, including through conversations that take place in real time.
+It can also be captured as a voice or video recording, and then shared with the recipient.
+And it doesn’t always have to come from teachers.
+In fact, peer feedback can have an enormous positive effect on learning.
+Although, it takes time to help students learn how to give constructive criticism.

 Providing feedback is one of the most time consuming aspects of teaching and because of the potential impact it has on student achievement, its importance cannot be overstated.
 In the second part of this post, we will examine a variety of ways that technology can assist us with this enormous task.

 This post is part 1 in a 2 part series, you can read part 2, “How technology helps with feedback” here.